 You will require this permit if you intend to undertake any recreational, research or commercial activity that has the potential to damage or interfere with an historic shipwreck, relic or protected zone.

 A historic shipwreck or relic is the remains of ship or item belonging to the remains of a ship declared to be historic.
 To be declared to be historic, it must be within Australian waters and be at least 75 years old.
 A protected zone is the water, seabed and / or air around a historic shipwreck or relic.
 A protected zone cannot exceed 200 hectares.
 Prohibited activities that require a permit include:

-- Trawl, dive or engage in any other underwater activity within a protected zone; or
+- trawl, dive or engage in any other underwater activity within a protected zone

 Please consult the Contact Officer for more information.

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.